EPE Education

 EPE Theme Day

-EPE Theme Day (Potilasohjauksen teemapäivä) is a free webinar in Finnish providing recent research findings in the field and diverse perspectives to empowering patient education.
-Theme day is targeted at health and social care professional and students, researchers in health sciences, patients and their significant others, and anyone who is interested in the empowering patient education.
+EPE Theme Day (Potilasohjauksen teemapäivä) is an annual, free webinar in Finnish providing recent research findings in the field of empowering patient education and diverse perspectives on patient education.
+The theme day is targeted at health and social care professionals and students, researchers in health sciences, patients and their significant others, and anyone who is interested in empowering patient education.

 Skilled Patient Educator Course (6 ECTS)

-For the students taken the Skilled Patient Educator Course, Learning Café evens and other social events have been arranged.
+For the students taken the Skilled Patient Educator Course, Learning Café events and other social events have been arranged.

-If you are interested in organizing this course in your organization, please contact professor Helena Leino-Kilpi (helena.leino-kilpi(a)utu.fi) or research assistant Saija Inkeroinen (saanin(a)utu.fi).
+Contact information: If you are interested in organizing this course in your organization, please contact professor emerita Helena Leino-Kilpi (helena.leino-kilpi(a)utu.fi) or Doctoral researcher Saija Inkeroinen (saanin(a)utu.fi).

-The current practices and new innovations of patient education are presented as well as outcomes of patient education are evaluated in symposium.
-The education is designed for health care professionals, leaders, master and PhD-students, teachers and researchers in nursing and health sciences.
-Symposium is arranged with the Hospital District of Southwest Finland and Satakunta Hospital District.
+The current practices and innovations in patient education are presented as well as outcomes of patient education are evaluated in the symposium.
+The education is designed for health care professionals, leaders, master students and doctoral researchers, teachers and researchers in nursing and health sciences.
+The symposiums are arranged with the Wellbeing Services County of Southwest Finland and the Wellbeing Services County of Satakunta.

 Expertice in teaching

-Helena Leino-Kilpi, Professor, Nurse director, PhD, MEd, RN, FAAN, FEANS, MAE
+Helena Leino-Kilpi, Professor emerita, Nurse Director, PhD, MEd, RN, FAAN, FEANS, MAE

 Patient education